riskframe/ai-rmm/framework/govern-6.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Govern 6.2
-## Govern 6.2: Contingency processes are in place to handle failures or incidents in third-party data or AI systems deemed to be high-risk.
+> Contingency processes are in place to handle failures or incidents in third-party data or AI systems deemed to be high-risk. [@playbook]

 ### Govern 6.2.1.
 Identify High-Risk Third-Party Data and AI Systems.